eNzyOfficial/GMLScripts/README.md

 Some of the less obvious scripts do have examples, although not all.

+I would recommend the [tree view](https://github.com/buunguyen/octotree) extension to peruse the repo more efficiently.

 ## Features

 Just some of the features of this repo: